rpf13/sportsshooting_drf/README.md

 # SportsShooting - DRF API

-The "SportsShooting DRF API" is a site, which acts as the API for the related React Front End project `INSERT LINK HERE`.
+The "SportsShooting DRF API" is a site, which acts as the API for the related React Front End project [SportsShooting](https://github.com/rpf13/sportsshooting_react).
 It will provide the necessary backend and API functionality, to be consumed by the React frontend application.

-Link to deployed DRF API site: [SportsShooting DRF API](https://sportsshooting-drf-rpf13-5060e23f8756.herokuapp.com/) Link to deployed React Frontend site: `INSERT LINK HERE` Link to Frontend React GitHub repo: `INSERT LINK HERE`
+Link to deployed DRF API site: [SportsShooting DRF API](https://sportsshooting-drf-rpf13-5060e23f8756.herokuapp.com/)

+Link to deployed React Frontend site: [SportsShooting Deployed](https://sportsshooting-rpf13-d2b23798b278.herokuapp.com/)

+Link to Frontend React GitHub repo: [SportsShooting Repo](https://github.com/rpf13/sportsshooting_react)

 ---